unreal55/mtouch-quiz/readme.txt

 = 2.2.4 =
 * Compatibility with WordPress 3.2
 * More features coming soon!
-* Bug fix for title in add on (thanks to Dave Hale)
+* Bug fix for title in add on.
+Thanks to Dave Hale.
-* Added Hebrew translation (thanks to Shakhar Pelled)
+* Added Hebrew translation.
+Thanks to Shakhar Pelled.
-* Added neutral Spanish translation (thanks to Eduardo Aranda http://www.sinetiks.com/ )
+* Added neutral Spanish translation.
+Thanks to Eduardo Aranda http://www.sinetiks.com/

 = 2.2.3 =
 * Corrected minimized scripts not being used
 * Changed output of source code by removing some brackets which could cause issues with other plugins
-* Added Swedish translation (thanks to Andreas Lundgren)
+* Added Swedish translation.
+Thanks to Andreas Lundgren.
-* Added Turkish translation (thanks to Can Kirca)
+* Added Turkish translation.
+Thanks to Can Kirca.

 = 2.2.2 =